Cross-Border Financial Advisors for Internationally Mobile Individuals

 How do you protect your family in case something happens to you?

-A global lifestyle creates some obvious questions around immigration status and taxation, but also more vital issues arise related to access to medical care, legal rules governing healthcare, financial power of attorney, and estate planning.
+An international lifestyle creates some obvious questions around immigration status and taxation, but also more vital issues arise related to access to medical care, legal rules governing healthcare, financial power of attorney, and estate planning.

-We advise clients on strategies to ensure that their wishes and trusted relationships are legally documented in every country in which they spend time or hold assets.
+Our international financial planners advise clients on strategies to ensure that their wishes and trusted relationships are legally documented in every country in which they spend time or hold assets.
 This is an area that many people overlook to their detriment, as unforeseen consequences can very negatively impact your loved ones.

 What are the financial implications of having citizenship or residency in another country?